k2view-academy/K2View-Academy/articles/26_fabric_security/07_user_IAM_overview.md

-## Supported Identity Providers & Authenticators
+## Identity Providers & Authenticators

+Fabric works with several authentication providers.
+Each authenticator is responsible to the user authentication, to provide user-name and his roles.

-Fabric supports several authentication providers:
+Following are the supported authentication providers:

 - **Fabric**, for console, WS and web access, using its repository.
 This is Fabric default authentication.